mc384/Maryland-crashes-eda-viz/README.md

 # Maryland-crashes-eda-viz
-Exploratory data analysis and visualization of 700 000 crashes in Maryland, USA
+Exploratory data analysis and visualization of 700 000 crashes in Maryland, USA.